Queries with Window Functions

 Window expressions allow application developers to more easily compose complex online analytical processing (OLAP) queries using standard SQL commands.
 For example, with window expressions, users can calculate moving averages or sums over various intervals, reset aggregations and ranks as selected column values change, and express complex ratios in simple terms.

-clause.
+A window expression represents the application of a <window function> to a <window frame>, which is defined with an OVER() clause.
+This is comparable to the type of calculation that can be done with an aggregate function and a GROUP BY clause.
 Unlike aggregate functions, which return a single result value for each group of rows, window functions return a result value for every row, but that value is calculated with respect to the set of rows in the window frame to which the row belongs.
-The OVER()
+The OVER() clause allows dividing the rows into partitions and then further restricting the window frame by specifying which rows preceding or following the current row within its partition to include in the calculation.

 Apache Cloudberry does not support specifying a window function as an argument to another window function.